Although many skin conditions affect most people, there are some skin conditions that affect the skin of color population more.

 The skin of color population includes those of African-American, Latino, Native American and Asian backgrounds.

-The Skin of Color patients have a variety of skin conditions for which they seek treatment.
+The Skin of Color patients has a variety of skin conditions for which they seek treatment.
 The most common skin conditions for which they seek treatment include:

 - Postinflammatory hyperpigmentation.
 A darkening of the skin or a dark mark that often occurs on the skin after a prior skin condition such as eczema or atopic dermatitis.
 See your Dermatologist for the different treatments available for this skin condition.